 The foregoing information, which is publicly available on the SEC’s website, is being provided by The White Law Group.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 The firm represents investors in claims against their brokerage firm throughout the country.

 For more information on the firm and its securities arbitration practice, visit https://www.whitesecuritieslaw.com.
 For a free consultation with a securities attorney, please call the firm’s Chicago office at 312/238-9650.